Fans spoil Pere with billboard, N10m, designer items, other gifts as he turns 37

 - Pere got designer items, fuel for his car, N10m, a billboard shoutout amongst many other beautiful gestures

-Big Brother Naija 2021 ex-housemat Pere Egbi had a swell birthday courtesy of his amazing and supportive fans who spoiled him.
+Big Brother Naija 2021 ex-housemate Pere Egbi had a swell birthday courtesy of his amazing and supportive fans who spoiled him.

 Birthday gifts and charity